grafana/x-ray-datasource/README.md

 ### Trace List

 The Trace List type allows you to search for traces which are shown in a table.
 Clicking on the `trace id` in the first column opens the trace on the right side.
 Notice the query field in the editor.
 You can write queries, filter expressions, or insert a single trace ID that will be shown in a trace view.
-You can find more details about filter expressions in [AWS X-Ray documentation](https://docs.aws.amazon.com/xray/latest/devguide/xray-console-filters.html).
+You can find more detail about filter expressions in [AWS X-Ray documentation](https://docs.aws.amazon.com/xray/latest/devguide/xray-console-filters.html).

 ![x-ray-trace-list](https://user-images.githubusercontent.com/13729989/93521002-ada0d800-f92f-11ea-9b8b-3f97cd55a763.png)